 - Everyone gets the same level of cover, which means everyone knows what activities they can and cannot take part in.

 - Buying just one policy to cover all members of the group can be much simpler than purchasing separate policies for each traveller.

 How much does cover cost?

-We’ve also written guides for anyone else needing travel insurance (e.g. families, adventurers, etc.)
+We’ve gathered information for anyone needing travel insurance (e.g. families, adventurers).